Anti Rug Agent (ANTIRUG) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Anti Rug Agent Historical Price

-According to the latest data gathered on Anti Rug Agent live price page, the current price of Anti Rug Agent is 0USD.
-The circulating supply of Anti Rug Agent(ANTIRUG) is 999.79M ANTIRUG , giving it a market capitalization of $523.07K.
+According to the latest data gathered on Anti Rug Agent live price page, the current price of Anti Rug Agent is 0.00433348USD.
+The circulating supply of Anti Rug Agent(ANTIRUG) is 999.79M ANTIRUG , giving it a market capitalization of $4.31M.

 The Anti Rug Agent Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ANTIRUG based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.